influxdata/telegraf/plugins/outputs/file/README.md

   ## https://github.com/influxdata/telegraf/blob/master/docs/DATA_FORMATS_OUTPUT.md
   data_format = "influx"

   ## For enabling the compression specify the algorithm.
-By default it's disabled.
+If empty, compression will be disabled and files will be plain text.
-  ## Supported algorithms are zstd and gzip. if empty then compression will be disabled and files will be plain line protocol.
+  ## Supported algorithms are "zstd" and "gzip".
   # compression_algorithm = ""

-  ## For choosing a compression level per algorithm.
+  ## For choosing a compression level.
   ## zstd supports levels 1,3,7 and 11.
-Default is 3.
+If specified 0, it defaults to 3.
   ## gzip supports a range from -3 to 9.
-Default is -1.
-If 0 specified it default to -1.
+If specified 0, it defaults to -1.
-  # compression_level = 3
+  # compression_level = 0
 ```